Anxiety and Peace

 ‘There is a time for everything…’

-But there doesn't seem to be much time for the Bible in One Year (even though I'm on holiday!).
+I never have enough time, even for the Bible in One Year (even though I'm on holiday)!

 Verse of the Day